ursnj/nayan/packages/react-native/README.md

 ## 🤝 Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+See the contribution guide to learn how to contribute to the repository and the development workflow.